beauhaus/gulp_scaffold/README.md

 + gulp.task('minifyScripts', ["concatScripts"], () =>

 ```
-+ we are certain in our arrow functions that concatScripts explicitly returns what it's creating
++ we are certain, in our arrow, functions that concatScripts explicitly returns what it's creating

-+ with concat as a dependency of minify, we can remove concat from the buildtask
++ with concat as a dependency of minify, we can remove concat from the build task
 ```diff
 - gulp.task("build", ['concatScripts', 'minifyScripts','compileSass']);
 + gulp.task("build", ['minifyScripts','compileSass']);